 Manchester University Pharmacy Program provides a balanced curriculum that interfaces didactic teaching with structured experiential training throughout its professional pharmacy program.
-Classroom teaching, labs, and experiential practice sites continually build knowledge and skills that will prepare you to practice the science and art of pharmacy which will ultimately make a positive difference in patient care.
-You will learn by applying your newly earned knowledge and skills in real practice settings.
-Pharmacy practitioners from many different practice settings have been actively participating in our Experiential Education Advisory Council.
-Their excellent input has helped, and continues to help, enable us to develop experiences that will prepare you to become their colleagues now and in the ever changing future.
+Classroom teaching, labs, and experiential practice sites continually build knowledge and skills that will prepare the student to practice pharmacy.
+Students will learn by applying the newly learned knowledge and skills in real practice settings.
+Pharmacy practitioners from many different practice settings actively participate in our Experiential Education Advisory Council to develop experiences that will prepare students to become their colleagues now and in the ever-changing future.

-The primary goal of the Pharmacy Practice Experience is to make the transition to become ardent practitioners in a safe and effective manner under the guidance and mentorship of a preceptor.
-This transition is not a passive process but rather requires active participation and communication.
-You should recognize that the preceptor's responsibility is to guide your thought process through real life situations and to pass on to you critical thinking techniques used in making a sound decision.
-It should also be recognized that the optimum learning experience requires mutual respect and courtesy between both preceptor and student.
-You must accept the responsibility for learning and seek to be engaged in situations that would facilitate learning.
+Another goal of the Pharmacy Practice Experience is to make the student transition to ardent practitioners in a safe and effective manner under the guidance and mentorship of a preceptor.
+The transition from learner to practitioner is not a passive process but rather requires active participation and communication.
+Students should recognize that the preceptor's responsibility is to guide their thought process through real life situations and to pass on critical thinking techniques used in making a sound decision.
+Students should also recognize that the optimum learning experience requires mutual respect and courtesy between both preceptor and student.
+Students must accept the responsibility for learning and seek engagement in situations that facilitate learning.

-The experiential component of the curriculum consists of introductory experiences beginning in the first professional year, cumulating in the final professional year consisting of 10 four-week advanced pharmacy practice experiences.
-You will be exposed, under the direct supervision of an approved pharmacy preceptor, to a variety of settings through a multitude of required and elective options.
-We hope you enjoy your journey on the path to a fulfilling career.
+The experiential component of the curriculum consists of introductory experiences beginning in the first professional year and culminating in the final professional year with 10 four-week advanced pharmacy practice experiences.
+Students will be under the direct supervision of an approved pharmacy preceptor and will be exposed to a variety of settings through a multitude of required and elective options.
+It is our hope that students will enjoy their journey on the path to a fulfilling career.